 At the time of our experiment, only 45% of Americans were organ donors, so the “descriptive norm” was bad and would likely backfire if used in marketing.
 But we also knew from surveys that 95% of Americans supported organ donation.
 That was something we could work with.
-So we decided to use the injunctive norm in social norms marketing, and to test it.
+So we decided to use the injunctive norm in social norms marketing.

 Header with “injunctive norm”

 We found that, of the employees who received our standard email, only 1.3% registered as an organ donor.
 In contrast, of the employees who received the email with the injunctive norm, 4.9% registered as an organ donor.
-Of course, all these registration rates are pretty low, because generally people tend to ignore these types of emails.
-But our social norms message almost quadrupled registrations: a substantial increase.
+Of course, these registration rates are pretty low, because generally people tend to ignore these types of emails.
+But our social norms message almost quadrupled registrations.

 Our experiment shows that you can still do social norms marketing even when the descriptive norm isn’t positive (i.e. most people are doing the bad thing).
 So, say you’re trying to do social norms marketing in a school where many of the students truly are perpetually sloshed, or a neighborhood where most people really consider it too arduous to flip the light switch off.
 Don’t yet despair.
 Try asking people what they think should ideally be done.
 Chances are that, even though behaviors are bad, opinions aren’t.
 That’s a start that you can build on.

 There are many behaviors that many people approve of although few do it: